liuyuf78fk/BR93L56FW_DRIVER/README.md

-# BR93L56FW GPIO based SPI driver
+# EEPROM BR93L56FW GPIO based SPI driver

 Currently the read and write tests pass, the erase function is not yet complete.